 - Coconut oil is rich in many proteins which contribute to cellular health & tissue repair.

 - Unlike many other oils, coconut oil does not become rancid.

-Our soap recipe contains approximately 30% organic coconut oil that is sustainably produced on organic farms rather than sourced from the rainforests.
+Our handmade goat milk soap contains approximately 30% organic coconut oil that is sustainably produced on organic farms rather than sourced from the rainforests.